Stochastic integral representations and classification of sum- and max-infinitely divisible processes: Introduction

-Unlike the i.d.\ case, every one--dimensional distribution is max--i.d.,\ but the situation changes in higher dimensions.
-Max--infinitely divisible random vectors are characterized by the so called {\em exponent measure}, which plays a role similar to that of the L\'evy measure in the i.d.\ case (see, e.g.,\ Ch.\ 5 in \cite{resnick_book}).
-Two--dimensional max--i.d.\ distributions were introduced by~\citet{balkema_resnick77}, the general $d$--dimensional case was considered by~\citet{gerritse86} and~\citet{vatan85} (the latter work studies also max--i.d.\ vectors with values in $\R^{\N}$).
-Representations in terms of suprema over a Poisson point process were obtained by~\citet{gine_etal90} for max--i.d.\ processes with continuous sample paths and by~\citet{balkema_etal93} for stochastically continuous processes.
+Unlike the i.d. case, every one-dimensional distribution is max-i.d., but the situation changes in higher dimensions.
+Max-infinitely divisible random vectors are characterized by the so called \emph{exponent measure}, which plays a role similar to that of the L\' evy measure in the i.d. case (see, e.g., Chapter~5 in \cite {resnickbook}).
+Two-dimensional max-i.d. distributions were introduced by Balkema and Resnick \cite{balkemaresnick77}, the general $d$-dimensional case was considered by Gerritse \cite{gerritse86} and Vatan \cite{vatan85} (the latter work studies also max-i.d. vectors with values in $\R^{\N}$).
+Representations in terms of suprema over a Poisson point process were obtained by Gin\'e \textit{et~al.} \cite {gineetal90} for max-i.d. processes with continuous sample paths and by Balkema \textit{et~al.} \cite{balkemaetal93} for stochastically continuous processes.
 It seems that in the case of uncountable $T$, the general concept of exponent measure (parallel to~\cite{maruyama70}) has not been studied.
-In this paper, we develop the representation theory of max--i.d.\ processes further for example by proving existence and uniqueness of the minimal spectral representation and by constructing a representation over a measure--preserving flow for stationary processes.
-We illustrate our theory by introducing and classifying several new examples of max--i.d.\ processes.
+In this paper, we develop the representation theory of max-i.d. processes further, for example, by proving existence and uniqueness of the minimal spectral representation and by constructing a representation over a measure-preserving flow for stationary processes.
+We illustrate our theory by introducing and classifying several new examples of max-i.d. processes.
 As a special case, we arrive at a representation result for stationary union infinitely divisible random sets, which may be of independent interest.
-All our examples have direct analogs in the sum--i.d.\ context.
+All our examples have direct analogs in the sum-i.d. context.